jatanRT/eprscope/README.md

 Completely new
 <img src="https://www.r-project.org/Rlogo.png" width="16" height="16"/>
-users have to consult ➨
+users or if you do not have already installed the *R* environment, consult ➨

 1.  [the R installation procedure](https://cran.rstudio.com/)